smallflyingpig/speech-to-image-translation-without-text/readme.md

 python ./Audio_to_Image/text_to_speech.py --dataset birds --output_dir ./data/birds/CUB_200_2011_audio --APP_ID APP_ID --API_KEY API_KEY --SECRET_KEY SECRET_KEY
 ```
 you can get APP_ID, API_KEY, SECRET_KEY from Baidu AI platform(free).
- - Or you can contact the author to get the data.
+ - Or you can download the speech data from our [speech-to-image](https://smallflyingpig.github.io/speech-to-image/main) project main page.
 ### prepare image features
  - Extract image feautures using caffe googlenet(see details in "./prepare_image_features.py") or download the image feature from our [speech-to-image](https://smallflyingpig.github.io/speech-to-image/main) project home page(recommend), then put the features for training into "./data/birds/train" and that for testing into "./data/birds/test".

 ### dictionary structure for data
 ```
 -> tree ./data/birds -L 2